A simple list of all categories in the 31st Quill Awards is available here.

 Judges for this award will consider:

-• The contribution towards truth, justice and increasing cultural understanding.
+- the contribution toward truth, justice and increasing cultural understanding.

-Entrants can choose to submit a single piece of work or up to three related pieces showcasing a body of work.
-The supporting statement may be a maximum of 750 words.
+[Entrants can choose to submit a single piece of work and up to three related pieces.
+The supporting statement may be a maximum of 750 words.]

 Enter now